mathigatti/okCupidScraper/README.md

 Using this script and changing your profile details, like gender, sexual orientation and location you can scrape pretty much all users in a given location in okCupid.

-You can run it like this
+You can run it like this, users data will be downloaded into _users_ folder

 - python users_by_discover.py